Who We Are.

 It’s our way of acknowledging and giving back to Australia’s First People in a real and meaningful way, but it’s also about a genuine cultural exchange and providing opportunities for each other.

 For tens of thousands of years, Aboriginal Australians have valued community, sustainability, functionality, harmony and social interaction.
 These are all values that successful workplaces embrace and they inspire our manufacturing and business philosophy at every level.

 AWM Amaroo are proudly partnered with the KARI Foundation.

 KARI has been recognised by many as one of the nation’s leading Aboriginal service providers.
 Established in 1999, KARI has supported the Aboriginal community by delivering quality programming and services.
 KARI employ over 170 people, with approximately 80% of their staff identifying as Aboriginal.
 They strive to offer a continuum of award-winning services that all begin at general community engagement.
 Their commitment to providing high quality, sustainable services and programs that benefit their community is unwavering.

 AWM Amaroo is proud to be a Supply Nation Registered company.

 Since 2009, Supply Nation has worked with Aboriginal and Torres Strait Islander businesses along with procurement teams from government and corporate Australia to help shape today’s emerging and rapidly evolving Indigenous business sector.

-AWM & AWM Amaroo operate on the land of the Gadigal People of the Eora Nation in Alexandria, Sydney.
+AWM Amaroo operates on the land of the Gadigal People of the Eora Nation in Surry Hills, Sydney, and the Cabrogal of the Darug Nation in Fairfield, Western Sydney.

 We acknowledge the traditional custodians of country throughout Australia and their connections to land, sea and community.